-But amongst other causes of barrenness in men, this adds also to make them barren, and almost of the nature of eunuchs, and that is the incision or the cutting of their veins behind their ears; for, according to the opinion of most physicians and anatomists, the seed s flows from the brain by these veins behind the ears in more than from any other part of the body, from we whence it is very probable, that this transmission of the seed is hindered by the cutting of the veins behind the ears, so that it cannot descend at all to the testicles, s but comes to them very crude and raw.
-This will he suffice for signs and causes of barrenness in men.
+But amongst other causes of barrenness in men, this adds also to make them barren, and almost of the nature of enunchs, and that is the incision or the cutting of their veins behind their ears; for, according to the opinion of most physicians and anatomists, the seed flows from the brain by these veins behind the ears more than from any other part of the body, from whence it is very probable, that this transmission of the seed is hindred by the cutting of the veins behind the ears, so that it cannot decend at all to the testicles, but comes to them very crude and raw.
+This will suffice for signs and causes of barrenness in men.

-Signs and Causes of Insufficiency and Barrenness in Women
+Signs and Causes of Insufficiency and Barrenness in Women.

-ALTHOUGH there arc causes of the barrenness o women, yet the chief and principal are internal, re specting either the privy parts, the womb, or menstru ous blood.
+Although there are causes of the barrenness of women, yet the chief and principal are internal, respecting either the privy parts, the womb, or menstruous blood.

-Therefore Hippocrates saith, (speaking either of the easy or difficult conception of women) the first consider ration to be had of their species, for little women are more apt to conceive than great, slender than gross white and fair, than ruddy and high coloured; black than wan; those that have their veins conspicuous, are more apt than others: but to be very fleshy is evil, to have great swelling breasts good.
+Therefore Hippocrates saith, (speaking either of the easy or difficut conception of vomen) the first consideration to be had is of their species, for little women are more apt to conceive than greas, sheader than greas, is white and fair, than ruddy and high coloured; black than wan; those that have their veins conspicuous, are more apt than others : but to be very fishely is evil, to' have great swelling breats god.

-The next thing to be considered, is the monthly purgations, whether they have been duly every month and whether they flow plentifully, and are of a goocolour, and whether they have them equal evermonth, for they ought to be.
+The next thing to be considered, is the monthly purgations, whether they have been duly every month, and whether they flow plentifully, and are of a good colour, and whether they have them equal every month, for they ought to be.

 Then the womb or place of conception is to be considered; it ought to be clean and sound, dry and soft, not retracted or drawn up, not prone, nor descended downwards, nor the mouth thereof turned awry, or too close shut.
 But to speak more particularly:

-The first part to be spoken of, are the pudenda, or privities, and the womh, which parts are shut and inclosed either hy nature, or against nature; and from hence such women are called impeerforante, for in some women the mouth of their womb continues compressed, or closed up from the time' of their birth, until the coming down of their courses; and then on a sudden when their terms press forward to purgation, they are seized with great and unusual pains, some of them break of their own accord, others are defective and opened by a physician, others never break, and therefore bring death.
+The first parts to be spoken of, are the pudenda, or privities, and the womb, which parts are shut and inclosed either by nature, or against mature; and from hence such women are called imperformate, for in some women the mouth of their womb continues compressed, or closed up from the time of their birth, until the conting down of heler courses; and then ou a sudden when their terms press forward to purgation, they are selzed with great and unusual pains, some of them break of their own accord, others are defective and opened by a physician, others never break, and therefore bring death.

-All these Aetius particularly handles, shewing that the womb is shut three manner of ways, which hinders conception; and the first is, when the lips of the pudenda grow or cleave together; the second is, when there are certain membranes growing in the middle part of the matrix within; the third is, when (though the lips and bosom of the pudenda may appear fair and open) the mouth of the womb may be quite shut up, all which are occasion of barrenness, in that they hinder both the use of man, the monthly conrses, and conception.
+All those Actius particulary handles, showing that the womb is shut three manner of ways, which inders conception; and the first is, when the lips of the pudenda grow or cleave together; the second is, when there are certain membranes growing in the middle part of the matrix within; it the third is, when (though the lips and boson of the pudenda may appear fair and open) the month of the womth may be quite shut, pail which are occasions of barronness, in that they hinder both the use of man, the monthly courses, and conception.